Sheila Nazarian: Career

 Nazarian went on to found her private practice, Nazarian Plastic Surgery, and a medical spa company, Spa 26.
 She also founded The Skin Spot, a line of skincare products and The Nazarian Institute, a non-profit organization that offers business and medical education to medical professionals.

-Nazarian has starred as a special guest on the daytime talk shows The Doctors and The Real, as well as the PragerU web series Stories of Us in 2022.
+Nazarian has starred as a special guest on the daytime talk shows The Doctors and The Real.
 She has also guest starred in reality series such as The Real Housewives of Beverly Hills, and Revenge Body with Khloe Kardashian.
-She has also appeared on news programs such as Inside Edition,] Extra, The Insider, KGNS News, JBS News, 50’inside, and E!
+She has also appeared on news programs such as Inside Edition,] Extra, The Insider, KGNS News, JBS News, 50'inside, and E!
 News.

 In 2020, Nazarian began starring in Skin Decision: Before and After alongside nurse Jamie Sherill.
-The series was nominated for the Daytime Emmy Award for “Outstanding Lifestyle Series” in 2021.
+The series was nominated for the Daytime Emmy Award for "Outstanding Lifestyle Series" in 2021.

 Awards and honors

 Nazarian has earned multiple awards and honors throughout her career, including: